nagashi/age-haskell/README_FLOWCHART.md

 # Automation Flowchart Update System

-This setup allows for the automation update of the Mermaid flowchart in `README.md` whenever the modification of the algorithm in `age.hs` takes place.
+This setup allows for the automation update of the Mermaid flowchart in `README.md` whenever the modification of the algorithm in `app/Main.hs` takes place.

 ## How It Works